ppy/osu-wiki/wiki/Help_Centre/en.md

 **This can be due to sound processing software running on your machine, such as *Razer Surround Audio*.
 It could also be due to your `Universal Offset` being set incorrectly.**

+*Notice: the use of bluetooth audio devices tend to increase audio latency, which could be causing your audio to lag behind.*

 Try closing any extra programs which alter or influence the sound coming out of your computer.
 If this doesn't help, you could try to adjust your `Universal Offset`.

 Every individual hardware configuration has a particular `Universal Offset` that determines whether you hear the game's audio a little later or earlier.

-The default values work for most people, but if you find it isn't for you, you can change it by following these steps:
+The default values work for most people, but if you find it isn't for you, you can change it by following three simple steps:

-- Go to the `Options` menu, and find the `Universal offset` slider under the `Offset Adjustment` header.
-The default value is 0, and you should only change it if needed.
+1. Go to the `Options` menu and find the `Universal offset` slider under the `Offset Adjustment` header.
+The default value is 0; you should only change it if needed.
-- If the default value (0) isn't working for you, try using the `Offset wizard` button to walk you through setting a new one.
+2. If the default value (0) isn't working for you, try using the `Offset wizard` button to walk you through setting a new one.
-- If this still doesn't help, you may want to try updating your sound card or motherboard audio drivers.
+3. If this still doesn't help, you may want to try updating your sound card or motherboard audio drivers.\

+*Notice: you should make sure you are using headphones/earbuds as opposed to speakers when using the `Offset wizard` to get the best experience possible.*

 #### I'm experiencing lag spikes or stuttering during play!

-**There's many reasons why the game may perform inconsistently, from programs on your computer, to out-of-date drivers, or simply having some settings too high.**
+**There are many reasons why osu! may be performing inconsistently.
+From programs on your computer, to out-of-date drivers, simply having some settings too high could cause performance drops.**

-##### Do you have lots of programs open at the same time while playing osu!?
+##### Do you have a lot of programs open at the same time while playing osu!?

 **Some background processes can fight with osu! for resources and make the game very unpleasant to play.**

 Try closing some programs that you do not need open while playing the game.
+You can check which programs are using up the most resources on your computer by pressing `Ctrl` + `Shift` + `Esc` to open the Task Manager.

+You can also try checking to see how much priority your computer is giving to osu!.
+To check or change this, open the Task Manager -> right click on osu! -> click `Go to details` -> right click on the highlighted program (this should be called `osu!.exe`) -> click on `Set priority` -> and if you want more resources to be sent to osu!, click on one of the six options shown in the sidebar. `Realtime` is not reccommended, and your computer may not even allow you to select this setting.

 ##### Is your computer secure?

 **Viruses, spyware, malware or other unwanted software can cause serious performance problems for even high-end computers.**

-Keep your computer clean and safe and you might notice an improvement.
+Please be sure to keep your computer clean and safe and you might notice an improvement.

 ##### How old is your computer?

 **Very old computers that use even older Intel Integrated graphics chipsets may not be powerful to handle osu! at all, even on the lowest settings.**

-The only way to deal with this one is to upgrade your computer!
+The only way to deal with this one is to upgrade your computer and/or graphics card!

-##### Are your drivers up to date?
+##### Are your drivers up-to-date?

 **Old drivers can cause serious performance issues.
-Make sure you keep all of your drivers up to date for everything wherever possible.**
+Make sure you keep all of your drivers up-to-date for everything, wherever possible.**

 Graphics card drivers are particularly important for osu!, as well as sound card drivers.